-- Be a U.S. citizen, or an eligible noncitizen or AB 540 eligible - Be a California resident or AB 540 eligible - Attend a Cal Grant participating California college or university - Demonstrate financial need at his or her college - Have family income and assets below the ceilings - Have met U.S. Selective Service requirements - Be in a program leading to an undergraduate degree, certificate, or first professional degree - Not have a bachelor's or professional degree before receiving a Cal Grant (except for extended Cal Grant A or B awards, or teaching credential programs) - Maintain satisfactory academic progress - Not owe a refund on any state or federal educational grant - Not be in default on any student loan - Not be incarcerated
+- Be a U.S. citizen or an eligible noncitizen - Be a California resident - Attend a Cal Grant participating California college or university - Demonstrate financial need at his or her college - Have family income and assets below the ceilings - Have met U.S. Selective Service requirements - Be in a program leading to an undergraduate degree, certificate, or first professional degree - Not have a bachelor's or professional degree before receiving a Cal Grant (except for extended Cal Grant A or B awards, teaching credential programs or Cal Grant T) - Have a valid Social Security number - Maintain satisfactory academic progress - Not owe a refund on any state or federal educational grant - Not be in default on any student loan - Not be incarcerated